Lappicy/DeforestMapBiomas/README.md

 ![alt text](https://github.com/Lappicy/DeforestMapBiomas/blob/main/Example%20application/Results/Map%20acumulated%20deforestation.png?raw=true)

 ## Other practical examples
-The code proposed in here was widely teste throughout the Amazon region, using many different spatial resolutions.
-Below we bring also some examples of possible outputs, using the Guiana Shield Region.
-The first image shows the gridded map, which encompasses 6 countries (Brazil, Columbia, French Guiana, Guyana, Suriname and Venezuela) that belongs to the Guiana Shield Region.
-We may see through this map where the deforestation is more agressive, as well as showing the behaviour for other 3 known classes from MapBiomas.
-In addition to the different countries, we also used (with a specific vector file) where the protected areas where - and, therefore, giving a more important information for the deforestation patterns.
+The code shown in this github directory has been widely tested throughout the Amazon region, using different spatial resolutions.
+In the next images we bring some examples for the Guiana Shield Region, which encompasses 6 countries (Brazil, Columbia, French Guiana, Guyana, Suriname and Venezuela).
+We may see through this map where the deforestation is more agressive, as well as observe the behaviour for other 3 known classes from MapBiomas (agriculture, mining and pasture).

 ![alt text](https://github.com/Lappicy/DeforestMapBiomas/blob/main/Example%20application/Others/Guiana%20Shield%20Example.png?raw=true)

-We could take a closer look to the correlations for Brazil.
-Where the function automatically gives us the highest correlation coefficient found between deforestation and the other classes (+0.70 for Pasture).
+We can take a closer look to the correlations between deforestation and the different classes for the Brazilian part of the Guiana Shield Region with the *graphical.timeseries()* function.
+In the subtitle it is already shown which class has the highest correlation with deforestation (+0.70 for Pasture), but this can be visually seen as well.
+Not only that, we may observe that this relation between deforestation and pasture is very strong in every year except for 1988 and 1989 (which corresponds to the years where the construction of the Balbina hydropower plant took place).
+This is very important to better understand the deforestation patterns and its evolution throughout the years.

 ![alt text](https://github.com/Lappicy/DeforestMapBiomas/blob/main/Example%20application/Others/Brazil%20example.png?raw=true)